d-uzlov/k8s-homelab/cloud/ocis/readme.md

 # so they can share storage if you scale them

 metadata_storage_class=fast
-# here are default PVC size from default heml values
+# here are default PVC size from default helm values
 idm_size=10Gi
 nats_size=10Gi
 search_size=10Gi